Opinion guest column

 52

-DB over 12 years ago
+DB almost 13 years ago

 As an alum of MIT and The Tech staff, I am extremely disappointed that this uninformed individual was able to perpetuate a stereotype on this public a student forum.
 For the record, I am very involved in the interviewing process for undergraduate admissions in the Detroit metro area.
 I am responsible for interviewing roughly 16 students per year, male and female, white and minority.
 The idea that minority applicants and female applicants are intrinsically less qualified, or that they are not academically up to snuff, is ludicrous.
 My experience working with the applicant pool has been as follows.
 Of the three women I interviewed, all three were the top applicants in my area.
 All three were URM students.